Novel Intensity Mapping Functions: Weighted Histogram Averaging: Experiment Results

 The proposed WHA algorithm is compared with nine existing intensity mapping algorithms in \cite{CMF-HHM2020, CMF-PCRF2018, CMF-TG2014, CMF-AM2014, CMF-3MS2013, CMF-GPS2017, CMF-2001, CMF-GC2009, CMF-CHM2003} qualitatively and quantitatively on the VETHDR-Nikon dataset \cite{dataset-chaobing}.
 Table \ref{tab:Description} summarizes all these algorithms.

 $N_c$ is set to 10 in order to verify the accuracy and robustness of all the IMF estimation algorithms simultaneously.
 The results of 5 evaluation metrics are reported in Table \ref{tab:exp_IMFs}.
 With the second fastest running speed, our method achieves the best performance in all the PSNR, SSIM, FSIM, and iCID.
+Both the proposed WHA and the CHM \cite{CMF-CHM2003} outperform the PCRF \cite{CMF-PCRF2018}.
+Clearly, the IMFs should be adaptive to the statistics between each pair of images to achieve \emph{instance adaption}.

 For the qualitative comparison, several representative methods were selected.
 The visualization results and their detailed parts are shown in Fig. \ref{fig:exp_IMFs}.
 In the first row, the color of the door is mapped incorrectly by the algorithms in \textbf{(d)}, \textbf{(e)} and \textbf{(f)}.
 In the second row, the luminance of images in \textbf{(d)} and \textbf{(f)} is different from the ground-truth, and the color of images in \textbf{(c)}, \textbf{(e)} and \textbf{(f)} is abnormal.
 In a nutshell, the results in \textbf{(d)}, \textbf{(e)} and \textbf{(f)} are likely to have abnormal color and luminance, the results in \textbf{(c)} sometimes have abnormal color when mapped from lighter images.
 Different from these methods, the proposed algorithm is robust to most scenes, providing accurate results.
 The overall comparison demonstrates the effectiveness of the proposed WHA algorithm.